timster01/CellBasedTripletDesigner/readme.md

 Blue floppy icon next to 2D grid - Save the current trip-let to a file White floppy with arrow icon next to 2D grid - Load a batch of shapes from a folder and test all combinations, result is written to a file
 Curved arrow - Test all combinations of rotation and mirror operations on the current shapes in the grid and returns the most connected valid result

+# Gridsize
+Gridsize can be adjusted.
+all sizes of files will still work for the tripletbuilder, but can be cut off or in the bottom left corner.
+The batch runner only handles files of the currently set size and breaks if not all files in the dataset are the current size.